urbit/bridge/README.md

 ### General notes

-For devleopment, use `npm run pilot` to get going after a `npm install`.
+For development, use `npm run pilot` to get going after a `npm install`.
 This will boot up a Ganache node in the background, deploy the Azimuth contracts to it, and fire up a local webserver.
 Bridge will be served on `localhost:3000`.